 My personal favourite was the walk-in JBR.
 The hustle and bustle till late hours, a full picnic mode, the choices of food enough to crave more and the view.
 I enjoyed dinner at the cheese factory restaurant.
 The ambience was enough to create the dim romantic candlelight feel, halal beef burgers, mojito and cheesecakes were such a great treat.

 Although it was winter, the weather in Dubai was still warm for us.
 I loved the sight of loose long and flowy dresses with open sandals.
 A sun hat, sunglasses and sunscreen came to a great rescue.

 Although there had been a number of places to talk about, from glow to miracle garden, one thing that left me spellbound was a global village.

-Yet nothing compares to the majestic global village.
 A place where a number of countries of the world have a complete area or a village to themselves.
 It is a personalised architect, as you enter each with the foods, songs, dance and shopping.
 It feels like visiting the country in reality, as the small village represents all the culture, religion and handicraft of the place.

 It is great for the history students to see the cultures and places as they really are, without a need for travel.
 It is such a moment to actually witness all countries brought at the doorsteps of Dubai.
 Most of the countries had their representation, yet the one that caught my attention most was that of Africa: handmade art and craft with minute details, creative ideas, finesse, colour and perfection.
 I could not but wonder at the skill, the mastery and the talent of Africans.
 Their dances, energy levels, confidence and zeal were yet another mind-blowing show.